Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Natural Language Processing

 \section{Natural Language Processing}

 With the continued evolution of deep learning, a multitude of NLP tasks are seeing improving outcomes \citep{kamath2019deep, lauriola2022introduction}.
 In this section, we present the architecture of our customized deep learning model, which is built on the self-attention mechanism.
-We implement the model on FOMC transcripts and members' speeches.
+We implement the model on FOMC communication materials.
 For background information on the application of deep learning models in NLP, please refer to \autoref{appendix_ml_nlp_intro}.
 A more detailed discussion can be found in \citet{dell2024deep}.